 You can use templates for an easy and fast configuration of several studios.
 There are several premade templates available in C:\ProgramData\vizrt\VizTH\.
 You can also create your own templates.
 However, you must copy them to the Tracking Hub directory on a new installation.

 5.6.1 Using Existing Templates

 1. Go to Tools > Create System From a Template.

-File View Tools Debug Info

-Settings

-Router Control

-Make Template

-Create System From a Template

-CYC Editor

-a new window where you can select a predefined template.
+This opens a new window where you can select a predefined template.